rajeshwarpatlolla/ionic-timepicker/README.md

 <script src="lib/ionic-timepicker/dist/ionic-timepicker.bundle.min.js"></script>
 ````

-3) In your application module inject the dependency `ionic-timepicker`, in order to work with the ionic time picker
+3) In your application module inject the dependency `ionic-timepicker`, in order to work with the `ionic-timepicker` component

 ````javascript
 angular.module('modulename', ['ionic', 'ionic-timepicker']){